Matheus-Pontes/NLW-Journey/README.md

-# NLW-Journey
+# NLW Journey
-Event from Rocketseat - App to planner everything about future or present vacation
+Rocketseat Event - App to plan everything for your trips and your guests

 # Front-end
 - Access front-end directory and open terminal